Scoliosis — how to recognize its onset in adults

 - Physical therapy

 - Chiropractic manipulation

 Usually, through a combination of these measures, you can successfully manage the discomfort to the point that you can remain functional and participate in daily activities.
-While surgical correction of adult-onset scoliosis is not commonly recommended, it may become an option if conservative treatments fail to provide the relief you need for a good quality of life.
+While surgical correction of adult-onset scoliosis is not commonly recommended, it may become an option if conservative treatments are unable to provide the relief you need for a good quality of life.